core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: align="left"}

-The following example shows an endpoint updating its registration with a new lifetime and context, changing an existing link, and adding a new link using this interface.
+The following example shows an endpoint updating its registration with a new lifetime and context, changing an existing link, and adding a new link using this interface with the example location value /rd/4521.
 With the initial registration the client set the following values:

 * lifetime (lt)=500